 David A. Manspeizer

-Intellectual Property Litigation, Life Sciences, and Pharmaceutical + Medical Device
+Intellectual Property Litigation, Life Sciences, Pharmaceutical + Medical Device, and Patent Litigation

 This month, we highlight several significant cases including Celgene Corp. v.
 Hetero Labs Ltd. and Regeneron Pharmaceuticals, Inc. v.
 Merus N.V. as well as new legislation proposed in both houses of Congress with respect to IPRs.